-Roc floatplane trials were conducted in November 1939 at MAEE Helensburgh, close to the Dumbarton factory and early trials showed that it was directionally unstable in this configuration, with L3059 crashing just after take-off on 3rd December 1939.
-L3057 was subsequently fitted with a larger fin beneath the tailplane whilst L3060 was also flown as a seaplane and in March 1942, L3174 was operating with floats and a target-towing winch in place of its gun turret.
+Roc floatplane trials were conducted in November 1939 at MAEE Helensburgh, close to the Dumbarton factory.
+Early results showed that it was directionally unstable in this configuration with on example (L3059) crashing just after take-off on 3rd December 1939.
+A further aircraft (L3057) was subsequently fitted with a larger fin beneath the tailplane whilst another (L3060) was flown as a seaplane.
+In March 1942, one aircraft (L3174) is recorded as operating with floats and a target-towing winch in place of its gun turret.

-The Roc entered service in early 1940 with the Fleet Air Arm with land-based squadrons (806 Sqn and 801 Sqn) but the type’s poor performance and lack of forward-firing armament meant that it was not effective in air fighting.
-Consequently, the Roc saw only a few months of operational service.
+However, the type’s poor performance and lack of forward-firing armament meant that it was not effective in air combat and consequently the Roc saw only a few months of operational service.

-The type was relegated to second-line duties, serving with such units as No2 Anti-Aircraft Cooperation Unit, Gosport, 759 Fighter School at Yeovilton, 760 Fighter Pool at Eastleigh, 769 Sqn at Donibristle, 792 Target Towing Unit at St Merryn and so on.
+The Roc was withdrawn from front-line service in 1940 but continued in a second-line role until 1944, serving with such units as No2 Anti-Aircraft Cooperation Unit, Gosport, 759 Fighter School at Yeovilton, 760 Fighter Pool at Eastleigh, 769 Sqn at Donibristle, 792 Target Towing Unit at St Merryn and so on.

 Some aircraft were even used as airfield defence machine gun posts at No.2 Anti-Aircraft Co-operation Unit at Gosport with their gun turrets continuously manned.